We started to listen and take action in 1978 and we haven’t stopped since

 Our action, our responsibility

-The potential to realise life-changing reforms to the care experience of children and young people dependent on statutory support for their childhood is closer than ever before.
-There is significant investment and backing for this.
-There is significant responsibility on us all to deliver this.
+The potential to realise life-changing reforms to the care children and young people dependent on statutory support receive is closer than ever before.
 The Care Experienced population has been promised this transformation and we want to make sure that all of us at Who Cares?
 Scotland do everything within our power to ensure it is realised.

-We believe an important contribution to this lies in helping Care Experienced people to have their voice and their experiences understood by people in Scotland.
+We believe an important contribution to this lies in helping Care Experienced people to have their voice and their experiences understood.
 In order to deliver on the transformation promised, we need people in Scotland to want to be part of the change.

 Our vision is to do everything we can to secure a lifetime of equality, respect and love for Care Experienced people.
 We know that people in Scotland are crucial to ensuring this is achieved.
 People in Scotland now need to be asked to play their role in the transformation that lies ahead.
 We trust that when Care Experienced people’s voices are heard and their experiences are understood, people’s values, attitudes and behaviours can change for the better.
 It’s time to let people in Scotland hear those voices and understand those experiences.
 We will help people in Scotland to do that with a public education campaign that is voice led and experience driven.